 Treatment and long-term outcomes for babies with caput succedaneum

 In most cases, no treatment is needed for a caput succedaneum; it will likely go away on its own.
 However, if there is bruising involved, this may lead to elevated bilirubin and jaundice (6).
 Jaundice is usually not a serious threat either, and in a mild form, often resolves spontaneously.
 Sometimes jaundice does require treatment, which may include phototherapy, blood transfusions, or addressing any underlying causes (7).
 If more intense degrees of jaundice go undiagnosed or are improperly managed, this can result in kernicterus, which is a dangerous and permanent form of brain damage.
 Babies with kernicterus may develop cerebral palsy, hearing impairments, and other lifelong disabilities (6).

-Reiter & Walsh, P.C. | Michigan Birth Injury Attorneys Helping Children Since 1997
+Reiter & Walsh, P.C. | Michigan birth trauma attorneys helping children since 1997

-Birth injury is a difficult area of law to pursue due to the complex nature of the medical records.
-The award-winning birth injury attorneys at Reiter & Walsh ABC Law Centers have decades of joint experience with birth injury, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
+Birth trauma is a difficult area of law to pursue due to the complex nature of the medical records.
+The award-winning attorneys at Reiter & Walsh ABC Law Centers have decades of joint experience with birth trauma, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
 To find out if you have a case, contact our firm to speak with one of our lawyers.
 We have numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
 We give personal attention to each child and family we help, and are available 24/7 to speak with you.